Unity333A/TrackWorld-App/README.md

 (A)Important news around the world

 For the development of this feature, we use the Python package request along with a NEWS API.
 After generating the API key we extract the news with the help of a request from the API server and display it in the app.

+(B)Current price of the crypto coins

+In this case, we use the request module to parse the information provided by the crypto coin API server and display the information in the app.
+We also use a Python package called datetime to track the current time of the crypto coin prices.
+Here, we use a method of canvas called after to update the price of the bitcoin at the interval of every 1000ms.

+(C)Sending bulk SMS to individuals

+At first, we need to create an API on a SMS server called Fast2SMS and then by requesting the server with the recipient’s phone number and the requisite message we can send the respective message to the individual.
+In this case, we are sending the data to access the server in the form of a dictionary which is consisting among other things the recipient’s phone number and the message.

+(D)Tracking the current location of the phone

+In this case, we use a Python package called geocoder to get the location of the phone by using the IP address of the phone.